What is it?

 Is there funding?

 Yes.
-Review the Scholarships and Awards section.
-And, click on the “Funding” tab in M-Compass.
+Review the Scholarships and Awards section, and click on the “Funding” tab in M-Compass for opportunities from other U-M funding sources.

 Is there a foreign language requirement?

 No. If you speak only English and need to enroll in studio courses abroad, a Stamps-sponsored program will be the best option.
-If you speak additional languages proficiently, more opportunities will be available.
+If you speak additional languages proficiently, more opportunities will be available, including exchange programs in Germany, Italy, Japan, and Spain.

 Need face-to-face advice?